miskens/TollCalculator/README.md

-# Changing strategy to only using main for pushes.
+# Changing strategy to only using main for pushes
-# Testing cheatsheet after turning off branch Head auto deletion.